bytecodealliance/rfcs/accepted/rfc-process.md

 The proposal above assumes the presence of tooling to manage the GitHub workflow around RFCs.
 The intent is to use Rust's [rfcbot](https://github.com/rust-lang/rfcbot-rs).
 It will need some modifications to support the proposed workflow; these can hopefully land upstream so we can share the tool with the Rust community, but otherwise the BA will maintain its own fork.

+## Approval of this RFC and future process-related RFCs

+This RFC, and any future RFCs targeting similar process-related questions, will go before the Bytecode Alliance Steering Committee (eventually replaced by the Technical Steering Committee, once that group has been formed).

 # Rationale and alternatives

 ## Stakeholder and FCP approach